 With a bit of extra care and preparation, women with complication-free pregnancies may fly onboard Royal Jordanian flights prior to their 30th week of pregnancy.
 All passengers flying when pregnant should consult their doctors/medical practitioners before traveling, especially on long haul flights.

-Pregnant women wishing to travel after their 30th week require a certified medical report, written within the seven days prior to your date of departure, clearly stating the following:
+Pregnant women wishing to travel after their 30th week require a certified medical report from the attending Gynecologist, written within seven days prior to the date of departure and approved by Medical Advisor email@example.com, clearly stating the following:

 - Confirmation of a singleton or multiple child pregnancy.